jessewaites/piratebroadcast.github.io/_posts/2017-05-06-Sending-Responsive-Emails-In-Ruby-On-Rails.md

 <pre>$ rails g mailer CardMailer</pre>

-And inside that mailer, I need to add the local variables that will render into the email itself:
+<p>And inside that mailer, I need to add the local variables that will render into the email itself:<p>

 <script src="https://gist.github.com/piratebroadcast/f2428257baaab951fc5aa10dce42ffc0.js"></script

-Let us now imagine it is the 1st of a new month and we have 5 users, each with 1 completed report card.
+<p>Let us now imagine it is the 1st of a new month and we have 5 users, each with 1 completed report card.</p>